All Episodes

 He did not say that.

-But you know, those those uh clothes pins, uh, you know, kids, for those of you who have no idea what a clothes pin is, uh, you know, back in the old days, before we started ruining the world and the planet by using electricity and gas to heat little boxes that would dry our clothing.
+But, you know, those clothespins, you know, kids, for those of you who have no idea what a clothespin is, you know, back in the old days, before we started ruining the world and the planet by using electricity and gas to heat little boxes that would dry our clothing, we used to put the clothing on a clothes line.

 Not to be confused, that was a little rope.

-I'd say string, but bigger than a string, a rope that you would hang clothing on, and it would be naturally dried in the sun.
+A rope that you would hang clothing on, and it would be naturally dried in the sun.

 They used to smell so fresh and so clean.

-Anyway, uh using uh the uh the dryer.
+Anyway, using The dryer.

-Well we'll get into this a little bit later, because you see what we're going to do in the second hour of the program is welcome in Donald Luskin.
+Well, we'll get into this a little bit later because you see what we're going to do in the second hour of the program is welcome in Donald Luskin.

-You may know him from National Review Online also as the chief investment officer of Trend Macro, an independent economics and investment research firm.
+You may know him from National Review Online, also as the chief investment officer of Trend Macro, an independent economics and investment research firm.

 I'm Paul W. Smith in for Rush Limbaugh.

-Well, this is uh also home of some of the best uh music uh don't don't you think you guys uh put together some great music.
+Well, this is also home of some of the best music, don't you think?

-Uh and uh this is the Rush Limbaugh program.
+And this is the Rush Limbaugh program.

-I'm Paul W. Smith in for Rush Rush said uh for years Rush said I think he said this yesterday.
+Rush said, for years, Rush said, I think he said this yesterday.

-So this time he decided I'm taking it off.
+So this time, he decided, I'm taking it off.

-So we took it off.
+So he took it off.

-And uh and that's that.
+And that's that.

-And I'm glad he did, so that we can spend a little time together.
+And I'm glad he did so that we can spend a little time together.

-Uh And the the clothes pin goes on to the clothing on the rope and holds it to the rope, and it you know, you understand, right?
+And the clothespin goes onto the clothing on the rope and holds it to the rope.

 Oh, you do?

-Right there with the uh Bucky Whip makers.
+Right there with the Bucky Whip makers.

-Let's uh let's go to you on the phone.
+Let's go to you on the phone: 1-800-282-2882.

 And first up is Rich in Philadelphia.

-There is a caller from Philadelphia and a caller from Detroit.
+There's a caller from Philadelphia and a caller from Detroit.

 I lived in Philly for six years and loved it, and I now am back home in Detroit.

-Rich uh welcome into the Welcome into the Rush Limbaugh Show.
+Rich, welcome into the Rush Limbaugh Show.

 Thanks, Paul.

-Uh I wanted to m cr make a point or just how I just had a thought with the recent release of the British soldiers who were held captive by the Iranians, how today in their press conference they cited torture and uh punishment and all kinds of maltreatment as the reason for their uh their behavior over there,
+I wanted to make a point where just how I just had a thought with the recent release of the British soldiers who were held captive by the Iranians, how today in their press conference,

-in which they they all but held a news briefing uh explaining why the uh the British wrongly uh entered Iranian waters.
+they cited torture and punishment and all kinds of maltreatment as the reason for their behavior over there, in which they all but held a news briefing explaining why the British wrongly entered Iranian waters.

-And compare that mentality with that of our enemy who are willing to to die rather than recant their faith.
+And compare that mentality with that of our enemy who are willing to die rather than recant their faith.

 Now, I don't want to sit and say that I could have done it.

-I and I certainly have tremendous sympathy for these poor men and women who were held captive.
+And I certainly have tremendous sympathy for these poor men and women who were held captive.

-I think I'd like to think now I've never been a soldier.
+I think I'd like to think, now, I've never been a soldier.

-I would like to think, though, had I been a soldier and had a gun, being in or around enemy territory, a dicey situation at best, and saw that I was about to be taken, I might have shot somebody.
+I would like to think, though, had I been a soldier and had a gun being in or around enemy territory, a dicey situation at best, and saw that I was about to be taken, I might have shot somebody.

 Yeah.

-I mean, we've had some uh Hello.
+I mean, we've had some hello?

 Hello?

-I mean, I I I just see that, and I'm not saying that I could do it.
+And I'm not saying that I could do it.

-I just it it just is a stark contrast to the way we see life and the way they see life.
+It just is a stark contrast to the way we see life and the way they see life.

 I mean, and they would never have said those things to the camera.

-Uh and uh probably things we probably shouldn't have here on the Rush Limbaugh program being said.
+And probably things we probably shouldn't have here on the Rush Limbaugh program being said.

-She's such a fine diplomat.
+Well, she's such a fine diplomat.

 She's accomplished so much.

-Uh she's helped the Republicans immensely.
+She's helped the Republicans immensely.

-IEDs that were being used in Iraq uh a year or two ago.
+There is no question we had word of Iran's fingerprints and trademarks all over weaponry, bombs, etc., IEDs that were being used in Iraq a year or two ago.

-Uh that wasn't a secret.
+That wasn't a secret.

-Uh apparently it was to some or a surprise still to many.
+Apparently it was to some or a surprise still to many.

-We are going to uh continue taking your calls here at 1800-282-2882, Paul W in for Rush.
+We are going to continue taking your calls here at 1-800-282-2882, Paul W. Infra Rush.

 Thanks, Johnny Donovan.

-Uh so we've kind of extended it into what you were used to.
+So we've kind of extended it into what you were used to.

-Live from New York City.
+Live from New York City, it's Open Lines Friday!

-You know, I when you looked at me like that, Mike, I didn't know what to say or do because you probably wondered what the heck I was talking about, too.
+You know, when you looked at me like that, Mike, I didn't know what to say or do because you probably wondered what the heck I was talking about, too.

 Just pointing at you, huh?